Hunter Renfrow Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- Renfrow's 48 receiving yards per game in his two matchups against the Bengals are 7.5 fewer than his over/under for Saturday's game.
+- Against the Bengals, Renfrow has averaged 48 receiving yards per game in his two career matchups, 8.5 fewer than his over/under for Saturday's game.

 Recent Performances

-- In last week's matchup with the Chargers, Renfrow caught four passes for 13 yards and scored two touchdowns.
+- Against the Chargers in Week 18, Renfrow totaled 13 yards on four receptions (five targets) while scoring two touchdowns.

-- Renfrow has reeled in 14 passes (on 17 targets) for 129 yards (43.0 per game) and four touchdowns over his last three outings.
+- Renfrow has caught 14 passes on 17 targets for 129 yards and four touchdowns, averaging 43.0 yards during his last three games.

 Renfrow's Las Vegas Teammates